Codenator81/modxTwigTemplateEngine/core/components/modxtwig/twig_plugins/twig/doc/templates.rst

     {{ list|join(', ') }}

-To apply a filter on a section of code, wrap it with the :doc:`filter<tags/filter>` tag:
+To apply a filter on a section of code, wrap it in the :doc:`filter<tags/filter>` tag:

 .. code-block:: jinja